Guayule: Hypoallergenic Latex and Biofuel From a Desert Plant

 The words "latex" and "rubber" are often used interchangeably, but technically they mean different things.
 Latex is a milky liquid produced by plants.
 It contains water, proteins, sugar, rubber particles, and other chemicals.
 Latex can be concentrated so that the rubber particles coagulate to form a solid material, which is also known as natural rubber.
 In everyday life, the word latex is often used as a synonym for rubber, however, as in the term "latex gloves".

 Guayule plants were used to produce rubber during the second world war when the Para rubber supply to the United States was cut off.
 The Russian dandelion, another plant that contains latex, was used for the same purpose.
 After the war ended, the supply of Para rubber resumed and the production of rubber from guayule, which was a more expensive process, ended.
 Now interest in the guayule plant and its latex is increasing again.

 Despite the fact that synthetic rubber can be made, natural rubber is still essential.
 It has useful properties that the synthetic version lacks.
 For example, natural rubber offers better resilience and flexibility than the synthetic version.

 Guayule Rubber in Tires

 Rubber Production From Guayule Plants

-In the United States guayule latex extraction is carried out by the Yulex corporation, which has been licensed by the U.S. Department of Agriculture to use extraction technology developed by the Agricultural Research Service (ARS), part of the Department of Agriculture.
+In the United States, guayule latex extraction is carried out by the Yulex corporation.
+This corporation has been licensed by the U.S. Department of Agriculture to use extraction technology developed by the Agricultural Research Service (ARS), part of the Department of Agriculture.
 The name "Yulex" was created by a contraction of the words "guayule" and "latex".

 The Para rubber tree has lactifers—latex-transporting tubes—in its trunk.
 The tubes can be tapped, allowing the latex to drip out, but this process doesn't work in guayule plants.
 Most of the rubber particles are located inside bark cells known as parenchyma cells.
 These parenchyma cells must be opened up to release the cell liquid and its rubber particles.